 |Step 5||$1,250 – 80% increase in efficiency|

-The format of these sessions will include a staff presentation, along with a panel of industry professionals, and a Q&A.
+The format of this session will include a staff presentation, along with a panel of industry professionals, and a Q&A.

-To attend one of the remote sessions please email email@example.com and include which session you would prefer to attend, along with the email address you will be using to join the meeting and your contact information*.
+To attend the remote session please email email@example.com and let us know the email address you will be using to join the meeting and your contact information*.
 Once you receive confirmation, we will send the WebEx session link to join one hour prior to the meeting.

 To watch the recorded session from August 20, 200, see below!